 The second stage of the process was to validate the Culture + Trend insights with a mass audience, namely RBS customers and SMEs.
 We did this via a quantitative survey which focused on understanding consumer readiness to engage with the strategic themes.

 The final stage of the project was to activate the insights.
-Alongside a comprehensive research report, RBS stakeholders were invited to attend a workshop where they could watch videos, explore an interactive timeline, and experience each strategic theme through a series of hands-on activities.
+Alongside a comprehensive research report, we invited RBS stakeholders to attend a workshop.
+There, they could watch videos, explore an interactive timeline, and experience each strategic theme through a series of hands-on activities.

-“This piece of insight is fundamental to understanding how our customers are feeling and, in turn, how we go about bringing some of these technology innovations to market.
-Consumer focus has now been added to the organization-wide Technology Futures dashboard, and we are committed to running the research again next year to track the trends.”
+“This piece of insight is fundamental to understanding how our customers are feeling; and, in turn, how we go about bringing some of these technology innovations to market.
+Consumer focus is now added to the organization-wide Technology Futures dashboard; and we are committed to running the research again next year to track the trends.”
 Nikki Humphries, Trends & Digital Insight Lead, Royal Bank of Scotland

-The project resulted in a set of key opportunities for RBS across the five strategic themes, all grounded in emerging cultural expectations and mass consumer realities.
+The project resulted in a set of key opportunities for RBS across the five strategic themes; all were grounded in emerging cultural expectations and mass consumer realities.

-Since completion, RBS have presented key insights at their Future of Banking conference, with 300 people across Comms & Marketing posting personal commitments around what they intend to do differently with the deeper understanding of trends from a consumer perspective.
+Since completion, RBS have presented key insights at their Future of Banking conference; 300 people across Comms & Marketing posted personal commitments around what they intend to do differently with the deeper understanding of trends from a consumer perspective.

 RBS is currently using this work to prioritize innovation and focus resources where it will make the biggest difference to consumers and SMEs.
-They are also continuing to quantitatively track the trends and recently repeated the survey, to determine how attitudes and behaviors are evolving.
+Also, they are continuing to quantitatively track the trends; furthermore, recently repeated the survey, to determine how attitudes and behaviors are evolving.